Marbled crayfish: Model organism

 Marbled crayfish were the first known decapod crustaceans to reproduce by parthenogenesis.
 All individuals are female, and the offspring are genetically identical to the parent.
 Marbled crayfish are triploid animals with 276 chromosomes, which may be the main reason for their parthenogenetic reproduction.
 It is hypothesized that marbled crayfish originated from an error in meiosis resulting in a diploid gamete, which was then fertilized and created a viable triploid individual in a single generation.
 Marbled crayfish are thus a model for the rapid generation of species.
-Unlike other parthenogenetic organisms, the marbled crayfish is a relatively young species; it was discovered in 1995.
+Unlike other parthenogenetic organisms, the marbled crayfish is an extremely young species; all marbled crayfish are likely the clonal descendants of a single specimen from approximately 1988.

 Because marbled crayfish are genetically identical, easy to care for, and reproduce at high rates, they are a potential model organism, particularly for studying development.
 A major drawback, however, is the long generation time (several months) compared to other research organisms.

 The marbled crayfish genome was sequenced in 2018, which provides an essential foundation for further research.

 Invasive species

 Marbled crayfish have caused concern as a potential invasive species because only a single individual is needed to establish a new population, and they can reproduce at high rates.
 Marbled crayfish are also a known carrier of a crayfish plague pathogen, Aphanomyces astaci.
 Marbled crayfish inhabit freshwater environments, and have not successfully invaded ecosystems with higher salinity levels due to their reduced ability to reproduce and grow.
 However, it has been proven that they can adjust to increasing saline environments, which may allow for their further expansion.

-They have since been introduced into natural ecosystems on four continents.
+They have since been introduced into natural ecosystems on five continents.
 They have been found in the wild in the following countries: